Special procedural guarantees

 Adequate support during the interview

 The Refugee Law lays down procedural guarantees and provides that if the Asylum Service finds that an applicant is in need of special procedural guarantees, they are provided with adequate support, including sufficient time, so that the applicant can benefit from their rights and comply with the obligations provided for in the Refugee Law throughout the asylum procedures and to make it possible to highlight the elements needed to substantiate the asylum application.[1]
 The exact level, type, or kind of support is not specified in the law.
-No other procedural guarantees are provided in the law or administrative guidelines, or in practice, to accommodate the specific needs of such asylum seekers.
+No other procedural guarantees are provided in the law or administrative guidelines, or in practice, to accommodate the specific needs of such asylum applicants.

-In practice, cases of persons identified as vulnerable will be allocated to an examiner trained to deal with vulnerable cases and, in most cases, the applicant will receive an appropriate interview.
-However, even in such cases there is not a set procedure or guidance wherein the examiner can request that the applicant receives support, such as medical or psychological support, in order to facilitate the interview and ensure the applicant is in a position to provide the elements needed to substantiate their claim.
-Furthermore, issues arise when cases are not identified as vulnerable and consequently examined by caseworkers that do not have the necessary training or in the context of complicated cases for which they do not have the required expertise.
-As there is there is no complaints mechanism in the Asylum Service, applicants have no recourse to address issues such as caseworkers failing to take into consideration the vulnerabilities or sensitivities of the applicant; not being impartial; carrying out the interview in an interrogatory manner or having a problematic attitude.[2]
+In practice, cases of persons identified as vulnerable (see: Identification) will be allocated to an examiner trained to deal with vulnerable cases and, in most cases, the applicant will receive an appropriate interview.
+However, even in such cases, there is not a set procedure or guidance wherein the examiner can request that the applicant receives support, such as medical or psychological support, in order to facilitate the interview and ensure the applicant is in a position to provide the elements needed to substantiate their claim.

 Exemption from special procedures

-The law also provides that where such adequate support cannot be provided within the framework of the Accelerated Procedure, in particular where it is considered that the applicant is in need of special procedural guarantees as a result of torture, rape, or other serious forms of psychological, physical or sexual violence, the Head of the Asylum Service shall not apply, or shall cease to apply, the accelerated procedure.[4]
+The Refugee Law also provides that where such adequate support cannot be provided within the framework of the Accelerated Procedure, in particular where it is considered that the applicant is in need of special procedural guarantees as a result of torture, rape, or other serious forms of psychological, physical or sexual violence, the Head of the Asylum Service shall not apply, or shall cease to apply, the accelerated procedure.[5]

 [1] Article 10A Refugee Law.

-[2] Information based on cases represented by the Cyprus Refugee Council
+[4] Information based on cases represented by the Cyprus Refugee Council.

 [5] Article 10Α(3)(a).